A Guide to Closing a Limited Company

 How to Close a Limited Company

-For a solvent business, directors can opt for voluntary striking off by applying to Companies House.
+- For a solvent business, directors can opt for voluntary strike off by applying to Companies House.
 This process involves settling all business debts, notifying relevant parties, and submitting the DS01 form.
-Alternatively, a more formal route is a members’ voluntary liquidation, which requires appointing a licensed insolvency practitioner to liquidate the company’s assets and distribute the proceeds among shareholders.

-Each route has specific legal requirements and implications, so seeking professional advice is recommended to ensure compliance and the most appropriate course of action for your company’s circumstances.
+Each route has specific legal requirements and implications, so seeking professional advice is essential.

 Striking off a solvent company